LOONA tease new music with mysterious teaser video, 'The Journey'

-K-pop girl group LOONA have released a mysterious new video that seems to hint a new music from the girl group.
+K-pop girl group LOONA has released a mysterious new video that seems to hint a new music from the girl group.

 Today (June 3), the 12-member group unveiled a cryptic trailer titled ‘The Journey’, which features lush flowers and grass growing on an empty, pastel-coloured train carriage.
 The clip ends with a mysterious release date of June 20 at 6pm KST.